1984–85 Calgary Flames season

-The 1984–85 Calgary Flames season was the fifth season in Calgary and 13th for the Flames franchise in the National Hockey League.
+The 1984–85 Calgary Flames season was the fifth season in Calgary and 13th for the Flames franchise in the National Hockey League (NHL).
 It was a breakout season for the Flames, as they tied a franchise record for wins with 41, and set new team marks for points, 95, and goals for, 363.
 Despite the improvement, the Flames managed only a third-place finish in the Smythe Division.
 In the playoffs, the Flames met the second place Winnipeg Jets, where they fell three games to one.